brianonchain/PerpProtocolPretest/README.md

 A few definitions that differs from the testing prompt:<br />
 accountValue = collateral + unrealizedPnl, where "collateral" is the amount of USDC deposited to the protocol<br />
 buyingPower = accountValue _ 10 - ethPositionValue, where ethPositionValue = ethPosition _ ethPrice<br />
+The leverage value is chosen on the frontent.
+The parameter passed to the contract is (leverage) x (amount usdc entered).
-These changes had to be made for the Excel model to work out perfectly.
+These changes were made for the Excel model to work out perfectly and to simplify the code.

 The repository contains 1 contract and 1 testing file.